TC's of Durham

 Things were looking up for Regina.
 But then, Bill the parrot started getting sick.
 First, he refused his food.
 Then he started pulling out his own feathers with his beak.
 Then he started doing strange things, like dropping seeds through the bars of his cage so that they fell onto the floor in little heaps.
 He sat on the floor of his cage instead of on his swinging bar.
 His laughter became maniacal.
 The vet said nothing was physically wrong with him.
 It was a behavioral problem, she said.
 Regina called around to pet stores and children’s museum and zoos.
 No one wanted a parrot.
 In the evenings, Regina and Bill stared at each other across the half-light of the small kitchen.
 “Bill,” Regina asked, “What are we going to do with you?”
 Bill just laughed.

 Eventually, through a long ago mutual friend, Regina was able to track down human Bill.
 He was living in a southern town, smack dab in the center of North Carolina.
 You couldn’t fly with a parrot, at least not as far as Regina knew, so she put Bill’s cage in the car and drove a thousand miles across the country with Bill chuckling in her ear, what was left of his green feathers blowing around the car as he plucked them out, one by one.
 The North Carolina where human Bill lived was nothing special.
-Red clay; pines; wet, ungodly heat without the shade of mountains or the cool of the sea.
+Red clay ditches alongside the road; pines; wet, ungodly heat without the shade of mountains or the cool of the sea.
 The smell of fresh tobacco wafted through the air outside the downtown apartment where she finally tracked him down.
 She carried Bill’s cage on her hip, up to a third floor apartment, number 27.
 When Bill answered, he was stunned, his face losing all its color.
 Regina had to smile.
 He really did look like a ghost.
 But then he said, “He’s bald!” and she remembered that Bill the parrot was sick.
 “I think he missed you,” she said, walking into the apartment and setting Bill down on the table.
 A woman in red underwear and one of human Bill’s undershirts was sitting on the couch, looking back and forth between Regina and the parrot.
 “Hi,” Regina said, and she suddenly had the overwhelming urge to paint a pomegranate.
 Maybe it was the smell of sex in the air, or the thrill of finally letting go of something that had been haunting her.
 The sweet sourness of it all.